DevExpress/devextreme-documentation/concepts/05 UI Components/List/00 Getting Started with List/03 Bind the List to Data.md

 The **List** can load data from different data source types.
-To bind the component to data, create an instance of [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/) and assign it to the [dataSource](Documentation/ApiReference/UI_Components/dxList/Configuration/#dataSource) property.
-Pass the data to the [store](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/store/) property of the **DataSource** instance.
-Below the **dataSource** declare the [displayExpr](/Documentation/ApiReference/UI_Components/dxList/Configuration/#displayExpr) property and specify the name of the data field you would like to display.
+To use a local array, assign it to the [dataSource](Documentation/ApiReference/UI_Components/dxList/Configuration/#dataSource) property and specify the name of the data field you would like to display in the [displayExpr](/Documentation/ApiReference/UI_Components/dxList/Configuration/#displayExpr) property.
 For information on data binding with other data source types, refer to the following articles:

 - [JSON Data](/Documentation/Guide/UI_Components/List/Data_Binding/JSON_Data/)
 - [OData Sevice](Documentation/Guide/UI_Components/List/Data_Binding/OData_Service/)